A child stands on a beach wearing a bucket hat and a red shirt

 Parental Incarceration

 America has the world’s largest prison population, and 1 in 14 children in the country will experience the incarceration of a parent.
-The first episode, Apart, follows Lyric, Eric, and Nnadji as they contend with the incarceration of parents with whom they maintain a deep connection despite physical distance.
+Apart, follows Lyric, Eric, and Nnadji as they contend with the incarceration of parents with whom they maintain a deep connection despite physical distance.

 Directed by: Geeta Gandbhir and Rudy Valdez